 About

-Current Research Projects (May 2025)
+Ongoing Research Projects

-• Predicting Avoidance Ties in Avoidance Networks Leveraging only the Positive Network between the Same Individuals and Basic Node-Level Characteristics (Advanced Data Analysis project, in collaboration with Nynke Niezink and Eva Jaspers)
+• Predicting Avoidance Ties in Avoidance Networks Leveraging only the Positive Network between the Same Individuals and Basic Node-Level Characteristics (Advanced Data Analysis project, in collaboration with Nynke Niezink and Eva Jaspers).

-• Selecting Chip-Seq Normalization Methods from the Perspective of their Technical Conditions (in collaboration with Jo Hardin and Danae Schulz)
+• Selecting Chip-Seq Normalization Methods from the Perspective of their Technical Conditions (in collaboration with Jo Hardin and Danae Schulz) – recently accepted to Briefings in Bioinformatics.

 Education

-Ph.D. in Statistics (in progress); Carnegie Mellon University
+Carnegie Mellon University

-B.A. in Mathematics and Philosophy (May 2024); Pomona College
+BA in Mathematics and Philosophy (May 2024)

 Contact